json-schema-org/website/pages/blog/posts/understanding-lexical-dynamic-scopes.md

 -------------

 JSON Schema is a circular data structure.
-What we mean by this is that as a schema author, you may use <i>applicator</i> keywords that take other schemas as arguments, effectively creating a tree of schemas.
+What we mean by this is that as a schema author, you may use *applicator* keywords that take other schemas as arguments, effectively creating a tree of schemas.

 Consider the following example.
 In the left, a JSON Schema consisting of 7